Uses and Properties

 Because of the wide array of valuable properties it affords, MMA –often in combination with other methacrylates- can be used in many other applications, notably as plastics modifiers and processing aids, medical equipment and dental objects (fillings, dentures, bridges, dental prosthetics).
 It is a key ingredient in the manufacture of artificial marble and is also found in the composition of products adding value to several other industries including electronics, paper, leather, floor polishes or adhesives and sealants.

 Methacrylate monomers are reactive products which must be handled in appropriate ways.
-Methacrylate ester hazards include skin sensitisation, combustibility, and potential for rapid polymerisation which generates heat.
-Methacrylic acid (MAA) hazards include corrosivity, combustibility, and potential rapid polymerisation which generates heat.
+Methacrylate ester hazards include skin sensitization, combustibility, and potential for rapid polymerization which generates heat.
+Methacrylic acid (MAA) hazards include corrosivity, combustibility, and potential rapid polymerization which generates heat.

 In order to manage these hazards please refer to the Safe Handling Manuals.

 Health & Safety

 MSG and MPA, based upon about 60 years of experience in the safe handling of these chemicals, have prepared Safe Handling Guidelines for methacrylic acid and the methacrylate esters (MMA, EMA, BMA and 2-EHMA).
 These documents provide product stewardship advice for the safe storage, handling and use of these products.
 Along with the Safety Datasheets provided by each supplier, they should be read and understood before ordering, storing and using methacrylates.

 - Methacrylic Acid – Safe Handling Manual

 - Guidance on Proper Protective Gloves (in preparation)

 Because methacrylate esters are contact allergens, the use of un-reacted liquid monomers in mixtures which are intended to come into contact with skin or nails, e.g. nail sculpting, is not recommended.
 More information on methacrylates and human health can be found on the MPA website.